trinodb/trino/docs/src/main/sphinx/connector/redshift.rst

 The Redshift connector provides a schema for every Redshift schema.
 You can see the available Redshift schemas by running ``SHOW SCHEMAS``::

-    SHOW SCHEMAS FROM redshift;
+    SHOW SCHEMAS FROM example;

 If you have a Redshift schema named ``web``, you can view the tables in this schema by running ``SHOW TABLES``::

-    SHOW TABLES FROM redshift.web;
+    SHOW TABLES FROM example.web;

 You can see a list of the columns in the ``clicks`` table in the ``web`` database using either of the following::

-    DESCRIBE redshift.web.clicks;
+    DESCRIBE example.web.clicks;
-    SHOW COLUMNS FROM redshift.web.clicks;
+    SHOW COLUMNS FROM example.web.clicks;

 Finally, you can access the ``clicks`` table in the ``web`` schema::

-    SELECT * FROM redshift.web.clicks;
+    SELECT * FROM example.web.clicks;

-If you used a different name for your catalog properties file, use that catalog name instead of ``redshift`` in the above examples.
+If you used a different name for your catalog properties file, use that catalog name instead of ``example`` in the above examples.

 .. _redshift-type-mapping: